-As of July 31, 2010, the Company determined that it is more likely than not that the Company will not realize the benefits of its deferred tax assets and recorded a valuation allowance for that year.
-In assessing the realizability of its deferred tax assets as of July 31, 2010 the Company considered the existing negative evidence in the form of cumulative pre-tax losses from operations over the prior three-year period as significant evidence that a valuation allowance was required.
-During the years ended July 31, 2012 and July 31, 2011, the objective negative evidence in the form of cumulative losses over the prior three years was no longer present and the Company was able to consider positive evidence, including projections for future growth, in its assessment and determined a significant portion of the valuation allowance was not required.
+During the years ended July 31, 2013, 2012 and 2011, the Company was able to consider positive evidence in determining the realizability of its deferred tax assets, including projections for future growth, and determined a significant portion of the valuation allowance was not required.
 A corresponding benefit of \$27.2 million was recorded for the year ended July 31, 2011.
-A valuation allowance of \$2.7 million and \$1.8 million remained as of July 31, 2012 and July 31, 2011, respectively, for California research and development credits that were not more likely than not realizable.
+A valuation allowance of \$4.9 million, \$2.7 million and \$1.8 million remained as of July 31, 2013, 2012, and 2011, respectively, for California research and development credits that were not more likely than not realizable.